Mario-World/MaskDraw-Assignment/README.md

  3. Exporting the Mask Image Correctly:

- * Challenge: Ensuring the mask had white for the drawn areas and black for untouched areas was challenging.
+ * Challenge-3: Ensuring the mask had white for the drawn areas and black for untouched areas was challenging.

- *Solution : I created a temporary canvas, filled it with black, and overlayed the white strokes from the drawing to generate the correct mask.
+ * Solution : I created a temporary canvas, filled it with black, and overlayed the white strokes from the drawing to generate the correct mask.